-The CDB pin can be used to inhibit downstream converter start-up by keeping the soft start pin low.
-Figure 15 shows an example where CDB connects to the SS pin of a UCC2897A DC-DC controller.
+The CDB pin can inhibit downstream converter start up by keeping the soft start pin low.
+Figure 16 shows where the CDB connects to the SS pin of a UCC2897A DC-DC controller.
 Because CDB is an open drain output, it will not affect the soft start capacitor charge time when it deasserts.
-Another common use of the CDB pin is to enable a converter with an active-high enable input.
+The CDB pin can also enable a converter with an active-high enable input.
 In this case, CDB may require a pullup resistor to either VDD, or to a bias supply, depending on the requirements of the controller enable pin.

-Figure 15.
+Figure 16.
 CDB Interface

-7.3.3 CLS Classification
+8.3.2 CLS Classification

-An external resistor (RCLS in Figure 24) connected between the CLS pin and VSS provides a classification signature to the PSE.
-The controller places a voltage of approximately 2.5 V across the external resistor whenever the voltage differential between VDD and VSS lies from about 10.9 V to 22 V. The current drawn by this resistor, combined with the internal current drain of the controller and any leakage through the internal pass MOSFET, creates the classification current.
+An external resistor (R{CLS}) connected between the CLS pin and VSS provides a classification signature to the PSE.
+The controller places a voltage of approximately 2.5 V across the external resistor whenever the voltage differential between VDD and VSS is between about 10.9 V and 22 V. The current drawn by this resistor, combined with the internal current drain of the controller and any leakage through the internal pass MOSFET, creates the classification current.
 Table 1 lists the external resistor values required for each of the PD power ranges defined by IEEE802.3at.
-The maximum average power drawn by the PD, plus the power supplied to the downstream load, should not exceed the maximum power indicated in Table 1.
-Holding APD high disables the classification signature.
+The maximum average power drawn by the PD combined with the power supplied to the downstream load should not exceed the maximum power indicated in Table 1.